inthescales/ersatz-keyboard/README.md

 ## Current State

-Updated for iOS 13 and Swift 4.2 / Swift 5.0 - No other major changes from original build
+* Updated for iOS 13 and Swift 4.2 / Swift 5.0
+* Updated to use cocoapod instead of framework

+### Todo

+* Go through API and make sure that extensible methods are properly marked "open" and "public" as need for reuse, currently only opened those used in demo app
+* Document a little better

 ## Cocoapod Integration